Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 Lambda literals have the same restrictions as anonymous function declarations, but additionally cannot have `vararg` parameters.

-Lambda literals can introduce destructuring parameters similar to [destructuring property declarations][Local property declaration].
+Lambda literals can introduce [destructuring parameters][Destructuring declarations].
-Lambda parameter of the form `(a, b, ..., n)` (note the parenthesis) declares a destructuring formal parameter, which references the actual argument and its `componentN()` functions as follows.
+Lambda parameter of the form `(a, b, ..., n)` (note the parenthesis) declares a destructuring formal parameter, which references the actual argument and its `componentN()` functions as follows (see the [operator overloading section][Destructuring declarations] for details).

 ```kotlin
 val plus: (Pair<Int, Double>) -> String = { (i, d) ->